Nexmo/dotnet-skeleton-app/README.md

 This will bring you to the SMS controller page - here input

 1. The number you are sending to
-2. The Nexmo Number you are sending from
+2. The Vonage Number you are sending from
 3. The message you would like to send

 After that click 'send' and your message will be sent

 ### Receiving an SMS

-You can now send a sms message back to your Nexmo number - since you've configured ngrok you will see something like this output to your debug console
+You can now send a sms message back to your Vonage number - since you've configured ngrok you will see something like this output to your debug console

 ```text
 ------------------------------------